zleodai/leo-conner-cmsi-3081-HWREPO/README.md

 ## Grading Notes

-Your grade is a reflection not only of your ability to sling code to pass existing tests, but also of your ability to construct software in a professional setting.
-Therefore, you will be docked points (sorry, but it has to be done) on your submission if you:
+Your grade is a reflection not only of your ability to write code to pass existing tests, but also of your ability to construct software in a professional setting.
+Therefore, the following will contribute rather heavily to your score:

-- Fail to follow any submission instructions, such as not replacing the contents of this readme file and not including the names of all participants of any group work.
+- Following all submission instructions!
+Pay attention to every requirement such as replacing the contents of this readme file and including the names of all participants of any group work.
-- Push to your GitHub repository any file that does not belong (including but not limited to that silly `DS_Store`).
+- Keeping a pristine GitHub repository.
+Do not push any file that does not belong (including but not limited to that silly `DS_Store`).
 Make sure all generated executables, intermediate files, third-party libraries, etc. are not committed.
 Your repo contents should be limited to your solution files, tests, configuration files, and `.gitignore` files.
-- Fail to follow naming or formatting guidelines for the language you are writing in.
+- Adherence to naming and formatting guidelines for the language you are writing in.
 Inconsistent indentation, for example, has no place in professional or student software.
 Neither does end-of-line whitespace, huge chunks of contiguous blank lines, and other types of messy coding practices that show friends, family, colleagues, and potential employers that you don’t care about your work.
+- (As always) The readability and maintainability of your code.